Nimbus Design System

 Edit

-I then used a UI component library as the bones and modified the components and patterns to fit our platform's needs.
-I then created a name convention for all the components, and patterns, reviewing them with the team regularly.
+I then used a UI component library (Ant Design) as the bones and modified the components and patterns to fit our platform's needs.
+I then created a naming convention for all the components, and patterns, reviewing them with the team regularly.

 A screenshot of the naming convention used for the design system